Fratton Park

-Fratton Park is a football ground in Portsmouth, Hampshire, England, and is the home of Portsmouth Football Club.
-Fratton Park's location on Portsea Island is unique in English professional football, as it is the only professional English football ground not located on the mainland of Great Britain.
-Fratton Park has been the only home football ground in Portsmouth F.C.'s entire history.
+Fratton Park is a football ground in Portsmouth, Hampshire, and is the home of Portsmouth Football Club.
+Constructed in 1899, it has been the only home ground in Portsmouth F.C.'s history.
+The football ground's location on Portsea Island makes it the only professional English football ground not located on the mainland of Great Britain.

+The first match at Fratton Park took place in September 1899.